Press release

 Background

-Companies are required to take action to solve the Sustainable Development Goals (SDGs) and the plastic problem.
-The movement to regulate single-use plastics is gaining momentum overseas, with more than 127 countries *2 already restricting the use of plastic bags, and the European Union (EU) has passed a bill to ban single-use plastics.
-In Japan, as one of the strategies to comprehensively promote the material circulation, the Ministry of Economy, Trade and Industry has made it mandatory to charge for plastic shopping bags from July 2020.
+Companies are being asked to take action to achieve the Sustainable Development Goals (SDGs) and solve the problem of plastic waste.
+There is a growing movement overseas to regulate single-use plastics, with over 127 countries *2 already restricting the use of grocery bag, and the European Union (EU) has passed a bill banning single-use plastics.
+In Japan, the Ministry of Economy, Trade and Industry has mandated a mandatory grocery bag fee from July 2020 as part of a strategy to comprehensively promote plastic material circulation.

-*2 United Nations Environment Program (2018).
+*2 United Nations Environment Programme (2018).
 Legal Limits on Single-Use Plastics and Microplastics: A Global Review of National Laws and Regulations